 - Add to Static Segment

-We’ll add contacts to a segment you’ve created.
+We'll add contacts to a static segment in your list.

 - Remove from Static Segment

-We’ll remove contacts from a static segment you choose.
+We'll remove contacts from a static segment in your list.

 - Unsubscribe from List